MrW0r57/MrW0r57.github.io/_posts/2020-05-30-linux-expoitation-9-1.md

 Apache Tomcat < 6.0.18 - 'utf8' Directory Tra | multiple/remote/6229.txt
 ```

-To find the url for exploit, simply use -w.
+To find the URL for the exploit, simply use -w.

 ```
 $searchsploit -w apache 5.3| head